syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 *The image on the [left](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/photos/a.479509938814734/2540115772754130/?type=3&theater) was uploaded by the Civil Defense of the pharmacy on fire directly after the attack.
 The image on the right is a still from a video taken of the hospital’s pharmacy days after the attack by the investigations team.*

 An additional building to the right of the primary hospital building, which is the hospital’s ambulance entrance, also suffered significant external damage with its windows broken and rooms’ walls destroyed.
 The hospital’s pharmacy faced severe damage with the entirety of the pharmacy burned and one of its walls destroyed.
-The hospital’s severe external damage matches its devastating internal damage, which rendered the hospital out of service.
+The hospital’s severe external damage matches its devastating internal damage, which rendered the facility out of service.

 ### Internal Damage
 ![](/assets/investigations//KiwanHospital/image17.jpg)